 Just before serving, I quickly toss the noodles in a tablespoon of sesame oil for added flavour.

 Marinade the beef with half the lemongrass and fish sauce while you get the salad ingredients ready, you know, the chopping, etc.

 The salad part – bean sprouts, lettuce, cucumber strips, julienned carrots and definitely some herbs.
 You can be as creative as you like here and use as much or as little.
 I always have tropical herbs on my windowsill, all year round, my favourites for this salad are coriander, shiso (perilla) and Vietnamese coriander.
 Mint is also good.
-However, if you don’t have access to the more exotic ones, stick with mint and coriander and experiment with what you can get, like regular basil leaves.
+However, if you don’t have access to the more exotic ones, stick with mint and coriander and experiment with what you can get, like regular basil leave

 You can either assemble the salad or just place everything on the table and let everyone help themselves.